andoria-14/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a readme file for shell restroctions
+This is a readme file for the shell permissions project